CacheGuard OS Appliance

 CacheGuard-OS is an appliance oriented OS (Operating System) and our core product.
 Once installed on a bare metal or virtual machine, CacheGuard-OS transforms that machine into a powerful and easy to handle Web Gateway appliance within minutes.
 CacheGuard-OS is built from scratch over a custom-hardened Linux operating system and is especially designed to process the Web traffic.
 It integrates the best technologies into a turn-key solution that allow you to quickly Secure and Optimize your Web traffic without the hassle of integrating various technologies and security layers yourself.

 CacheGuard-OS embeds technologies such as Gateway Antivirus, URL Guarding, Web Proxy, Reverse Proxy, Firewall, SSL Inspection, Kerberos Authentication, Access Logging, Bandwidth Shaping, Web Caching, HTTP Compression, WAF (Web Application Firewall), Web traffic Load Balancing (and many others).
+Those technologies all together address all your needs in terms of Web Security and Web traffic Optimization.
 What makes CacheGuard-OS an innovative solution is that all those technologies consistently work all together as a whole and form a powerful and easy to handle solution.
 This is much different than having various technologies installed on a Linux box but without any consistency between each individual technology.

-CacheGuard-OS is distributed in both x86 (32 bits) and x64 (64 bits) CPU compatible versions and can run on almost all x64 machines made by well-known manufacturers such as HP, Dell and IBM and hypervisors such as VMware and Microsoft Hyper-V. The machine resource requirements mainly depend on the number of users to support and CacheGuard Features to activate.
+CacheGuard-OS is distributed in both x86 (32 bits) and x64 (64 bits) CPU compatible versions and can run on almost all x64 machines made by well-known manufacturers such as HP, Dell and IBM and hypervisors such as VMware and Microsoft Hyper-V. The machine resource requirements mainly depend on the number of users to support and the CacheGuard Functions to you need to activate for your Security and/or your traffic Optimization.

 Depending on the number of users to support and available machine resources, CacheGuard-OS is tuned during the installation to run as effective as possible.
 To do so, CacheGuard-OS assumes that all forwarding users are not simultaneously active but only 20% of them.
 By simultaneous or active users we mean users that generate traffic contrary to concurrent users who can be connected but not active.
 The total number of forwarding users and the number of simultaneous reverse users to support are the most important inputs that should be specified during the installation.